wilsonbright/digital-rights-comics/README.md

     Subscribe here 👉 [Newsletter](https://link.blocksurvey.io/comic-subscribe)

-3.  **Why Digital Rights Comics?**
+3.  **What is Digital Rights Comics and Why?**

-    Digital rights is human right.
-Unfortunately many aren't aware of their digital rights.
-    We have a social obligation to share this people.
-Hence the birth of Digital Rights comics
+    A platform for comic creators to educate people on digital rights.
+Digital right is a human right.
+Unfortunately, many aren't aware of digital rights.
+Digital Rights Comics has a social obligation to share this with people using comics medium.

 4.  **Is it free to use?**